13 Tips About Retropie That Will Impress Your Friends

 Download now

-You can check out my recommended products page for a list of the best products available right now.
+You can check out my recommended products page for a list of the best products available.

 For a specific Retropie usage, I recommend finding a complete kit with all the basics, including controllers.

-For example, I really like this one (check the price directly on Amazon), which also includes a retro gaming case and two SNES controllers.
+For example, I like this one (check the price directly on Amazon) that includes a retro gaming case and two SNES controllers.

-With it, you’ll really impress your friends, like the title says ^^.
+Use this to really impress your friends, as the title says ^^.

 4 – Mount an external USB drive